 “It’s too early for us to make that judgment.
 I think – I know that this is being investigated, and we’re working with the Libyan government to investigate the incident.
 So I would not want to speculate on that at this time.”

-September 12 – Obama, at a campaign event in Las Vegas, again says “act of terror”
+September 12 – Obama, at a campaign event in Las Vegas, again uses the “act of terror” line

 “No act of terror will dim the light of the values that we proudly shine on the rest of the world, and no act of violence will shake the resolve of the United States of America.”